nadezdaalexandrovna/transcanno/README.md

 For configuration instructions refer to the FromThePage wiki: https://github.com/benwbrum/fromthepage/wiki/

-For usage instructions refer to the user guide available on this page: fromthepage_user_guide.pdf
+For usage instructions refer to the user guide available on this page: transcanno_user_guide.pdf

 ### Features